vikaschoudharycs097/OnePagerWebApps/README.md

 # OnePagerWebApps
-Simple one pager web applications using HTML, CSS and JS(or TS)
+Simple one pager web applications using HTML and CSS